mpark/wg21/patterns.md

   }
 }

-- Patterns are composed of compile-time values.
-  - Optimization(?)
-  - But if we keep the existing protocol, is this even possible?
-  - We have to execute `operator==` which may not be `constexpr`.
-  - Invocations of `get` cannot be counted, same as copy constructor calls cannot be counted due to optimizations.
 - Syntax for matching `std::variant` and base class.
   - Given `inspect (v) { int n: stmt1; double d : stmt2;}`,
     `int n` and `double d` looks like declarations, but they are not.
 - In order, determine if it's a match (e.g., dynamic type checking), then transform (e.g., dynamic_cast), coupling the "is-as" pattern.
   So, given a string, why not match if it's the form of email, then transform, into 2 parts then continue matching?